webgme/tutorials/_session6_auth/README.md

 ```

 N.B.
 The token encoder/decoder is very sensitive to the format of the keys.
 That includes the line breaks as well.
 Make sure that both keys have the same linebreaks `CRLF` or `LF`.
+Note that the minimum key size is 2048!
+There might be a warning when you start the server about this which can be disabled in the config as suggested in the warning.

 ### 2. Enabling auth
 With our new keys generated we can safely turn on the authorization.
 (For the purpose of ease the keys are checked in to this repository; for an actual deployment, the keys should NOT be checked in to any repo).